 The R.P.
 Bell Library has an exterior book-return slot to the left of the main doors.
 It is accessible 24/7.
-Book return bins are also inside the Library just inside the main doors.
+The Access Services desk also has a book-return slot.
 You can return interlilbrary loan, Novanet, or Mount Allison books (including music books) to either of these locations.
 Not in Sackville?
-You can also return library books to any Novanet library.* (*During COVID-19 times, please contact them first to make sure they are open and accepting returns).
+You can also return library books to any Novanet library.

 What does "on reserve" mean?

 Professors often place books, articles or other materials "on course reserve" so students can borrow the item for a shortened borrowing period, usually three hours, one day, or a few days.
 This ensures as many students as possible can get access to the necessary material.
 Look up course reserves here: Novanet Course Reserves.